AmnaBibi-codes/amna-bi/README.md

 ## 🧭 About Me

-- 🎓 BSCS student at the Institute of Space Technology (IST/KICSIT), Rawalpindi, Pakistan — CGPA 3.74
+- 🎓 BSCS student at the Institute of Space Technology, Rawalpindi, Pakistan — CGPA 3.74
 - 📊 Interested in system analysis and scalable architecture design
 - 🧠 Bridging the gap between software development, database design, and business requirements
 - 🛠️ Currently mastering object-oriented design, SDLC methodologies, and data modeling